imcodingdreams/9-star-wars-api-app/README.md

 #

 ### DESCRIPTION
-This is an that acces the Star Wars API, to display the name, birthdate, height, mass, homeworld or species of Star Wars characters.
+This is an application that acces the Star Wars API, to display the name, birthdate, height, mass, homeworld or species of Star Wars characters.

 Click [here]() to see it live!